Georgia Southern hosts Sellers and Ball State

 Georgia Southern Eagles (7-5) at Ball State Cardinals (7-4)

+The Cardinals have gone 3-0 at home.
+Ball State is 1-2 in games decided by 3 points or fewer.

-The Eagles are 1-3 on the road.
+The Eagles have gone 1-3 away from home.
 Georgia Southern averages 69.2 points and has outscored opponents by 5.1 points per game.

-TOP PERFORMERS: Jarron Coleman is shooting 39.7% from beyond the arc with 2.3 made 3-pointers per game for the Cardinals, while averaging 13.2 points, 5.2 rebounds, 3.7 assists and 1.6 steals.
-Payton Sparks is averaging 14.5 points and eight rebounds over the last 10 games for Ball State.
+TOP PERFORMERS: Payton Sparks is averaging 14.5 points and eight rebounds for the Cardinals.
+Jarron Coleman is averaging 2.3 made 3-pointers over the last 10 games for Ball State.

-Jalen Finch is averaging 10.6 points, 3.5 assists and 1.8 steals for the Eagles.
-Andrei Savrasov is averaging 10.9 points over the last 10 games for Georgia Southern.
+Andrei Savrasov is shooting 50.9% and averaging 13.1 points for the Eagles.
+Jalen Finch is averaging 10.6 points over the last 10 games for Georgia Southern.

 LAST 10 GAMES: Cardinals: 6-4, averaging 75.7 points, 30.1 rebounds, 13.3 assists, 6.2 steals and 3.7 blocks per game while shooting 47.9% from the field.
 Their opponents have averaged 70.0 points per game.